cmmoran/easystroke/docs/build-instructions.md

+# Introduction

   Easystroke is written in C++ and uses gtkmm for its GUI, but it also depends on the availability of several X11 extensions (Xtst, Xrandr and Xinput) and on the boost::serialization library.
 Installation of the libraries is distribution-specific.
 Please feel free to add instructions for your distro of choice.

 # Debian/Ubuntu